Noemvriana: Political situation in Greece and Europe

 In France, the premiership of Aristide Briand, a leading proponent of engaging with Constantine to reconcile the two Greek administrations, was threatened by the events in Athens, leading to the reorganization of the French government.
-In Britain, Prime Minister H. H. Asquith and foreign minister Sir Edward Grey resigned and were replaced by Lloyd George and Arthur Balfour.
-The change in the British leadership proved to be particularly important for Greece since Lloyd George was a known Hellenophile, an admirer of Venizelos and dedicated to resolving the Eastern Question.
+Du Fournet was relieved of his command on 12 December and replaced by Vice Admiral Dominique-Marie Gauchet.
+In Britain, Prime Minister H. H. Asquith and Foreign Minister Sir Edward Grey resigned and were replaced by Lloyd George and Arthur Balfour.
+The change in the British leadership proved to be particularly important for Greece since Lloyd George was a known Hellenophile and admirer of Venizelos, with a particular interest in resolving the Eastern Question.

-After Noemvriana, the Allies continued their naval blockade of Athens to pressure the king to accept their demands, causing food shortages in the Athenian population.
-The king resisted despite the rise in the number of deaths by starvation.
-The fall of the Tsar Nicholas II in Russia, who refused the French proposals for Constantine's removal from the throne, caused France and Great Britain to take more drastic measures against King Constantine.
-In June, they decided to invoke their obligation as "protecting powers" and demanded the king's resignation; Charles Jonnart, authorized by the Allied governments, directed French forces to take control of Isthmus of Corinth and Thessaly, ensuring the upcoming harvest would not fall into the hands of the King.
-Constantine accepted the demands on 12 June 1917 and went into exile to Switzerland.
-His son Alexander became the new king of Greece instead of Constantine's elder son and crown prince, George who was considered to have German sympathies.
-The king's exile was followed by the deportation of many prominent royalist officers and politicians considered pro-Germans, such as Metaxas and Dimitrios Gounaris, to France and Italy.
+The Allies imposed a strict naval blockade of Athens on 8 December to pressure the King into accepting their demands, causing food shortages among the Athenian population.
+The King resisted despite the rise in the number of deaths by starvation.
+The fall of Tsar Nicholas II in Russia, who had previously refused the French proposals for Constantine's removal from the throne, caused France and Great Britain to take more drastic measures against King Constantine.
+In June 1917, they decided to invoke their right as "Protecting Powers" and demanded the King's resignation; Charles Jonnart, authorized by the Allied governments, directed French forces to take control of the Isthmus of Corinth and Thessaly, ensuring the upcoming harvest would not fall into the hands of the King.
+Constantine accepted the demands on 12 June and went into exile in Switzerland.
+His second son Alexander became the new king of Greece instead of Constantine's eldest son and crown prince, George, who was considered to have German sympathies.
+Following Constantine into exile were many prominent royalist officers and politicians considered pro-German, such as Metaxas and Dimitrios Gounaris, who went to France and Italy respectively.

-The events paved the way for Venizelos to return to Athens on 29 May 1917.
-Greece, now unified, officially joined the war on the side of the Allies.
-The entire Greek army was mobilized (though tensions remained inside the army between supporters of the Constantine and supporters of Venizelos) and began to participate in military operations against the Central Powers on the Macedonian front.